sx-aurora-dev/tensorflow/README_ve.md

 You can see a tensorflow package in current direcotry.

-We need BAZEL_LINKLIBS and BAZEL_LINKOPTS. see https://github.com/bazelbuild/bazel/issues/10327.
+We need BAZEL_LINKLIBS and BAZEL_LINKOPTS.
+See https://github.com/bazelbuild/bazel/issues/10327.

 ## (option) Build keras

-Note that this is obsolete because current Keras dose not work with TF in master branch as far as we know.
-Use tf.keras instead.
+**Note that this is obsolete because current Keras dose not work with TF in master branch as far as we know.
+Use tf.keras instead.**

 Clone https://github.com/sx-aurora-dev/keras.